Why metered water?

 No. The meter is an open-port meter with no obstructions or moving parts.

-Yes.
-The contractor will restore landscaping in the area affected by the installation.
-The contractor may restore the landscaping on a different day than when the meter is installed, and will do so in a timely manner.
+Yes, as much as possible and as closely as possible to its original condition.
+Some exceptions apply.
+For example, trees, shrubs, and other plants may need to be pruned to allow access to the meter area and will need to grow back on their own.
+However, meter installation contractors will make every effort to minimally impact your landscaping.
+The contractor may also restore the landscaping on a different day than when the meter installed but will do so in a timely manner.
 If your existing meter box is located in asphalt or concrete, the contractor will have to remove enough of the hardscape to replace the meter box and the hardscape that is removed will not be replaced.
 We need to be able to service the new boxes in the future and will not be able to if the meter box is surrounded by hardscape.

 All utilities are marked and labeled with a uniform color code.
 Secondary water is identified with the color purple.
 The purple lids will help staff and others identify the meter box quickly in case of an emergency.